Yellow Creek State Park

 Overnight mooring of boats is permitted in the park by special permit only.
 For your safety, please be certain that required U.S. Coast Guard approved personal flotation devices are on board for all passengers.

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

-Boat Rental: Located in the main day-use area, the boat rental is open from Memorial Day through the end of September.
+Boat Rental: Located in the main day-use area, the boat rental is open from Memorial Day through Labor Day.
 The hours of operation are 11 a .m. to 7 p.m. weekdays and 9 a.m. to 7 p.m. weekends.
 It rents pontoon boats, motorboats, canoes, peddleboats, kayaks and paddleboards.
 Boats are rented first-come, first-served, and can be rented by the hour or by the day.
 Weekly rates are available for our overnight guests.
 The concession is operated by Yellow Creek State Park with staffing provided by Indiana University of Pennsylvania.
 For more information, contact the park office 724-357-7913.

 Fishing: The 720-acre Yellow Creek Lake is well stocked with most warm-water game fish and panfish.
 These include smallmouth and largemouth bass, walleye, muskellunge, northern pike, tiger muskellunge, yellow perch, bluegill and catfish.
 There is an ADA accessible fishing pier on the north shore.
 Pennsylvania Fish and Boat Commission big bass regulations are in effect on Yellow Creek Lake.

 Laurel Run, Yellow Creek and Little Yellow Creek are stocked with brown and brook trout and provide excellent trout fishing.